Nix(OS) Cheatsheet

 nix shell nixpkgs#<package name>

-nix shell install nixpkgs/nixos-unstable#<package name>
+nix shell nixpkgs/nixos-unstable#<package name>

-Development environment using nix develop #
+Development environments using nix develop #

 A basic cross-platform development Flake, can look like: